JackPlowman/github-pr-analyser/README.md

 ## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE).
+The scripts and documentation in this project are released under the [MIT Licence](LICENCE).

 ## Development Guide